ssmirr/appdev-chapters/integer.md

 Whoa!
 Did you get what you expected for that last one?

-It turns out that the `Integer` version of division will only return another `Integer` division, and so `/` only returns the whole part (like in elementary school).
+It turns out that the `Integer` version of division will only return another `Integer`, and so `/` only returns the whole part (like in elementary school).
 If you want the remainder, you have to use the `%` (called the _modulus_) operator.
 Try this:

 ```ruby
 12 % 5